sebnozzi/miniscript.ts/ROADMAP.md

 - self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - `(null)[1] = 1` should throw error
+- Partial parsing ... useful in interactive environments
+  - The parser should know if input is "pending" and return signalling that it can wait for more input (as in a co-routine) When the parser considers that the input is complete then the whole process continues.
+    This should be easily doable because these cases are of the type "expected X found EOF".
+Not so simple - counter-example: print a["name",
 - Invalid relative comparisons return null
   - At least they do in the official miniScript ... seems not to be intentional
 - Static lists / maps can be further optimized, all expressions could be potentially